National Domestic Violence Awareness Month, 2002A Proclamation

 We must continue to hold domestic abusers accountable; we must punish them to the full extent of the law; and we must prevent them from inflicting more abuse.
 Protective orders are helpful and can be enforced in every jurisdiction in our country, which means their power extends across State lines and onto tribal lands.
 This legal authority makes it easier for police and prosecutors to keep aggressors away from their intended targets.
 Many abusers become more dangerous after court-enforced separation from their victims and often use visitation or exchange of children as an opportunity to inflict abuse.
 We are working to expand programs that improve the safety of family members in these situations.

 During Domestic Violence Awareness Month, I urge all Americans to join together in recommitting themselves to eliminating domestic violence and reaching out to its victims, letting them know that help is available.
-With dedication and vigilance, we can increase safety for thousands of our citizens and bring hope to countless Americans.
+With Start Printed Page 62170dedication and vigilance, we can increase safety for thousands of our citizens and bring hope to countless Americans.

 NOW, THEREFORE, I, GEORGE W. BUSH, President of the United States of America, by virtue of the authority vested in me by the Constitution and laws of the United States, do hereby proclaim October 2002 as National Domestic Violence Awareness Month.
 I urge all Americans to become a part of the coordinated community response to domestic violence and to send the message that this crime will not be tolerated in our Nation.